Orange, California: Sports

 In 1978 and 1979, the California Sunshine was a professional soccer team that played regular season games in Orange.

-The city roots for major league teams: the Los Angeles Angels of Anaheim of baseball and the Anaheim Ducks of ice hockey, right along the city borders across the Santa Ana River in Anaheim.
+The city roots for major league teams: the Los Angeles Angels of baseball and the Anaheim Ducks of ice hockey, right along the city borders across the Santa Ana River in Anaheim.
+This support for Anaheim sports teams was strengthened in 2026, when the Ducks hosted a pop-up store in the city of Orange during their playoff run in the 2026 Stanley Cup playoffs.

-In the city proper: the SoCal A's of the Southern California Collegiate Baseball Association play in Athletic (or Richland) Field.
+Within the city proper, the SoCal A's of the Southern California Collegiate Baseball Association played in Athletic (or Richland) Field.